What Will Be The Digital Marketing Trends of 2017?

 You may wonder why I question this point.
 I have written a blog on growth hacking, called Growth Hacking Demystified for Entrepreneurs, CEOs, and Startups.
 In it, you can read that not everyone believes growth hacking is actually a thing.
 Some people see it as a misunderstanding of online marketing.
 I am of the opinion that time will tell.

-11. Using all the big data
+11. Digital marketing trends of 2017: using all the big data

 Big data has been around for a few years now, but Smith claims that getting the most out of all this data is still a challenge to many.